xgvargas/atualiza/README.md

 I know, there are other projects that does the same!
 But I don´t like them!
 So *atualiza*  is what I did to make me happy :smile:.

-Not that the others like [npm-check](https://www.npmjs.com/package/npm-check) are bad, they are not, but my machine is!
-Where *npm-check* take many minutes and all my memory to to its job, *atualiza* does it all in seconds!
+Not that the others like [npm-check](https://www.npmjs.com/package/npm-check) are bad, they are not, but my hardware is!
+Where *npm-check* takes many minutes and all my memory to to its job, *atualiza* does it all in seconds!

 ## instalation